Capitol Hill Report: Cascino Shares Burnout Insights, AAN Opposes Senate Health Care Bill

 AAN Opposes Senate Health Care Bill

 - With guidance from the AAN's Principles for Health Care Delivery, the AAN released a statement opposing the Better Care Reconciliation Act (BCRA) of 2017 introduced in the Senate as it will limit access to care for patients with neurologic disease.
-Take action now to urge your senators to improve this bill!

 - The Congressional Budget Office (CBO) is expected to release the score of the bill soon, which will provide a greater understanding of the expected impact.